Best Flood Barriers for Disasters & Emergencies

 Effectiveness

 The barriers that we suggest are extremely effective when used appropriately.
-There are many other flood barriers we encountered that do a pretty good job but had leaks at attachment points and made for better water diverters than flood barriers.
+There are many other flood barriers we encountered that do a pretty good job, but had leaks at attachment points and are better water diverters than flood barriers.

 Deployment Time

 Deployment time is something to consider when you are getting a flood barrier, but it’s not necessarily a deal-breaker.
-Sandbags take a much longer time than anyone ever anticipates to fill, but flooding isn’t always by surprise.
-If you’ve done your homework and know that you live in a flood-prone area then you may be able to have plenty of notice for flooding events, like hurricanes.
+Sandbags take a much longer time than anyone ever anticipates to fill, but flooding isn’t always a surprise.
+If you’ve done your homework and know that you live in a flood-prone area, then you may be able to have plenty of notice for flooding events, like hurricanes.

 Some other dams that do not self-activate missed our suggestion list because they took a long time to fill with water.